Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-interface-shortcuts.md

 There are 2 ways we can interact with the Copilot chat:

 1. We can right click inside a file and select "Copilot > Start Inline Chat" or use the shortcut  `CMD + i` to open up a text box while we're still in a file.
+Note in the second image, that Copilot itself displays a warning that generated code may be inaccurate – which is a nice reminder for us to carefully review what it presents!
    ![A menu in VS Code that shows the Copilot options and where to open the inline chat](assets/copilot-interface-shortcuts/vscode-open-inline-chat-from-menu.png)
    *Fig. The right-click menu in VS Code showing the Copilot options*